MattyDub/elixirpractice/README.md

 # elixirpractice

 This repository contains my work as I'm learning [Elixir](https://elixir-lang.org) via the book [Elixir in Action](https://www.manning.com/books/elixir-in-action) by Saša Jurić.
+A lot of the code has comments that are my notes to myself as a mnemonic/pedagogical aid.
+If anybody ever sees this and finds it helpful, great, but it's really more for my own learning process.

 ## To use
 You probably won't want to use anything here, but if you do, try this: